 Mortgage rates: 17 %.

-The Centers for Disease Control publish first report on the AIDS epidemic.
+CDC publishs first report on the AIDS epidemic.
 US Supreme Court rules that states can require parental notification when teenage girls seek abortions.

 The wedding of Prince Charles and Lady Diana is watched worldwide on TV.
 There are more divorces (1,210,000) in the U.S. than ever before.
-Fans are outraged when a midseason baseball strike eliminates 1/3 of the season.

 Back in Detroit in 1987 she began studying with trumpeter Marcus Belgrave.
 An Oakland University faculty member and mentor to young musicians, he had played and recorded with Ray Charles, Max Roach, Charles Mingus and Ella Fitzgerald.
 That year she joined Straight Ahead, a Detroit based all-female jazz quintet, playing electric violin with them at the Montreux Jazz Festival and on two recordings (1992, 1993).
 [7]